Back to StorageRadar

 • Long segments and ID-like strings are masked automatically

 File contents are never returned in any mode.
-This is a hard constraint — the MCP server has no mechanism to read or transmit the contents of your documents, images, code, or any other files.
+This is a hard constraint.
+The MCP server has no mechanism to read or transmit the contents of your documents, images, code, or any other files.

 Config snippet